DurdagiLab/mmgbsa-zscore-analysis/README.md

 - For 99% confidence, use |Z| ≥ 2.576
 - For 99.9% confidence, use |Z| ≥ 3.290

-**These values correspond to the standard normal distribution under two-tailed statistical testing and can be adjusted in the script to meet specific confidence requirements.
+**These thresholds are based on the standard normal distribution for two-tailed significance testing and can be modified in the script to accommodate different confidence levels as required by the analysis.

 # Requirements & Installation